Our Top Tips and guides for navigating your way across Dubai

 The Government-owned RTA (Roads and Traffic Authority) manages the public transport network in Dubai.

 The minimum Dubai taxi fare is 12 AED.
-A 5 AED flagfall applies if they are pre-booked.
+A 5 AED flagfall applies if they are pre-booked, whilst the airport flagfall is higher, 25 AED.

-One of the fastest and most efficient ways of getting between many of Dubai’s major attractions is the Metro.
+The Metro is one of the fastest and most efficient ways of getting between many of Dubai’s major attractions.
 There are two Metro lines at present:

-- The Red Line that runs along the length of the city and Sheikh Zayed Road.
+- The Red Line that runs along the length of the city and Sheikh Zayed Road – an additional branch now sees this line end at the site of Expo 2020/Expo City.

-- The Green Line which serves the east of Dubai and DXB Airport.
+- The Green Line serves the eastern side of Dubai.

-The Metro can be very busy at peak times in the morning and evening so it is best for tourists to try and travel off-peak.
-Every Metro train comes with a special carriage set aside for women and children.
+The Metro can be very busy at peak times in the morning and evening, so it is best for tourists to try and travel off-peak.
+Every Metro train comes with a Gold class carriage at one end and a special carriage set aside for women and children at the other.

 The Dubai Tram operates using Nol only, no cash.

-The Palm Jumeirah Monorail connects the mainland to Palm Jumeirah and has three stops:
+The Palm Monorail connects the mainland to Palm Jumeirah and presently has four operating stops:

 - Gateway Station (connected via an underpass to Palm Jumeirah Tram Station)